How To Choose A Mining Conveyor Belt

 TEMPERATURE

-The temperature of the materials that you’re transporting is another important consideration.
-For example, rock and ore that come straight out of the ground could be as hot as 220°F. While this is not enough to catch the belt on fire, it could potentially cause irreparable damage.
-A belt designed with specific thermal properties can help mitigate damage caused by high-temperature materials.
+The temperature of the materials you’re transporting is another vital consideration.
+For example, rock and ore that come straight from the ground could be as hot as 220°F. While this is not enough to catch the belt on fire, it could potentially cause irreparable damage.

 Check out our Mining Conveyor Belt Maintenance Guide.